Futsy/vscode-headerpatterns/README.md

 This extension contributes the following settings:

 * `headerpattern.enable`: Enable/disable this extension.
-* `headerpattern.pattern`: The header pattern that will be used.
+* `headerpattern.pattern`: The header pattern to be used.
-* `headerpattern.leftpattern`: The left menu pattern that will be used.
+* `headerpattern.leftpattern`: The left menu pattern to be used.
+* `headerpattern.sidebarPattern`: The sidebar pattern to be used.

 ## Known Issues